IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 New features as of v1.1
 -----------------------

 - Dataverse 4 supports API tokens and requires them to be used for APIs instead of a username and password.
-In the ``curl`` examples below, you will see ``curl -u $API_TOKEN:`` showing that you should send your API token as the username and nothing as the password.
+In :ref:`sword_curl_examples` section, you will see ``curl -u $API_TOKEN:`` showing that you should send your API token as the username and nothing as the password.
 For example, ``curl -u 54b143b5-d001-4254-afc0-a1c0f6a5b5a7:``.

 - SWORD operations no longer require "admin" permission.
 In order to use any SWORD operation in DVN 3.x, you had to be an "admin" on a dataverse (the container for your dataset) and similar rules were applied in Dataverse 4.4 and earlier (the ``EditDataverse`` permission was required).
 The SWORD API has now been fully integrated with the Dataverse 4 permission model such that any action you have permission to perform in the GUI or "native" API you are able to perform via SWORD.
 This means that even a user with a "Contributor" role can operate on datasets via SWORD.
 Note that users with the "Contributor" role do not have the ``PublishDataset`` permission and will not be able publish their datasets via any mechanism, GUI or API.